 Comprehensive Overview

 The geological history of the St. Lawrence River dates back to the last Ice Age, when massive glaciers carved out the landscape and created the Great Lakes basin.
 As the glaciers retreated, they left behind a network of valleys and channels that eventually became the St. Lawrence River.
-The river's course follows a natural depression in the land, gradually sloping from the higher elevation of the Great Lakes towards the lower elevation of the Atlantic Ocean.
+Because of that, the river's course follows a natural depression in the land, gradually sloping from the higher elevation of the Great Lakes towards the lower elevation of the Atlantic Ocean.
 This slope provides the gravitational force that drives the river's flow in a northeasterly direction.

 The St. Lawrence River's flow rate varies seasonally, with higher flows typically occurring in the spring due to snowmelt and rainfall, and lower flows in the summer and winter.
 The river's flow is also affected by human activities, such as the regulation of water levels in the Great Lakes and the operation of hydroelectric dams.
 These activities can alter the river's natural flow patterns and impact its ecosystem.